by Natalie Winter

 All Pagans recognise two principal deities, the God (Father Sun) and the Goddess (Mother Earth); they are known by many names in different traditions, but they are considered equal in status: Paganism respects the balance of the sexes and the importance of the feminine principle, unlike the more conventional religions which are mostly very patriarchal.

-The Goddess has three aspects, or faces: the Maiden (youth, growth and the promise of fertility to come); the Mother (fertility, the giver of life; also, in many traditions, a protectress) and the Crone (wisdom and maturity).
+In typical Western Pagan tradition, the Goddess has three aspects, or faces: the Maiden (youth, growth and the promise of fertility to come); the Mother (fertility, the giver of life; also, in many traditions, a protectress) and the Crone (wisdom and maturity).
 The God, likewise, can be seen in different aspects: the hunter, or the hunted; the giver of strength, or of death.
-Throughout Pagan belief, the balance between positive and negative, life and death, masculine and feminine, is fundamental.
+Throughout Pagan belief across the world, the balance between positive and negative, life and death, masculine and feminine, is fundamental.
 This is known as the Principle of Duality (or Polarity).

 Most Pagan traditions believe in reincarnation, with a purpose to each lifetime.
 Respect for all living things is also a prominent feature -- different paths carry this to different levels; for example, I am a strict vegetarian but many Pagans are not.